totalspectrum/flexprop/README.md

 ## Usage

-Not much to say here; I hope the menus will be self explanatory.
+Run flexgui.exe.
 Use the `File` menu to open a Spin or BASIC file.
-You can only work on one file at a time; this will be treated as the top level project if you try to compile and/or run.
+You may open multiple files.
+The one that is currently selected will be treated as the top level project if you try to compile and/or run.
 The commands used for compiling or running are settable from the `Commands > Configure Commands...` menu item.
 Compiling and running on Prop2 is the main focus, but you can configure for virtually any situation where just one file is compiled.
 So for example it should be feasible to use this GUI for `p2gcc` with a bit of tweaking.

+Also under the Commands menu is an option for viewing the listing file.
+This will only be useful after a program is compiled.

 To change between P1 and P2 development use Configure Commands... and select the appropriate default.